shadow(5) — Linux manual page

 maximum password age

-After this number of days is elapsed, the password may still
+After this number of days has elapsed, the password may still

 be valid.
-The user should be asked to change her password the
+The user is prompted to change their password at the

 An empty field means that there are no maximum password age,